glyph-cat/react-relink/docs/options.md

 * Type: `boolean`
 * Default: `false`

-Allows slight performance improvement by not deep-copying the values returned.
+Setting the value to `true` can slightly improve performance by not deep-copying the returned state values.

+***NOTE: The default value will be `true` starting from V1.***

 <br/>